The Approach & Materials for Light Guide Efficiency Advancements

 Our team noted the first strong push for light guide energy efficiency in the consumer electronics industry.
 This sector’s rapid growth, driven by the demand for smaller, thinner components in devices like phones, watches and laptops, required more efficient light guides.
 Smaller devices require smaller batteries, emphasizing the need for efficiency in every component, like light guides.
 This move towards energy efficiency not only supports the trend for compactness but also contributes to overall energy conservation.
 Likewise, the automotive industry has also made strides in light guide energy efficiency.

-If you’re an OEM in either industry and your illuminated applications are battery-powered, custom light guides are vital to achieve maximum energy efficiency.
+If you’re an OEM in either industry and your illuminated applications are battery-powered, I recommend custom light guides to achieve maximum energy efficiency.
 As mentioned earlier, this is a demand you’ve likely experienced not just from consumers, but your partners up and down the supply chain.

 Meeting Energy Efficiency Requirements Through Design & Materials